 We are a couple of passionate underwater photographers, we go diving to picture the wonders which lie beneath the surface of seas, oceans, lakes and rivers.
 We humbly hope that the photos that we share will help connect the wider public marine creatures, grow the love and ultimately, willingness to protect them.

 In terms of equipment, we have moved from traditional scuba gear in 2011/2012, and have been diving rEvo rebreathers for the vast majority of our dives since then.
-By 2020, we had spent a total of 1200 hours taking photos while on a rebreather.
+By end-2020, we had spent a total of 1300 hours taking photos while on a rebreather (800 hours for Nicolas, 500 hours for Lena).
 Nowadays our typical dive is 3 hours long, with our bottom time rather limited by our surface obligations than by anything else :-)

 In most occasions we dive together with one of us searching for critters and looking after the other one who takes pictures, or helping each other when experimenting creative lighting techniques.
 Our current cameras are a Nikon D500 and a Nikon D810, both in Nauticam housings, and at present we use a combination of Retra UWT, Inon and Backscatter strobes.